FabricMC/fabric-docs/develop/commands/basics.md

 ### Command Requirements {#command-requirements}

-Let's say you have a command that you only want operators to be able to execute.
+Let's say you have a command that you only want moderators to be able to execute.
 This is where the `requires()` method comes into play.
 The `requires()` method has one argument of a `Predicate<S>` which will supply a `CommandSourceStack` to test with and determine if the `CommandSource` can execute the command.

 @[code lang=java highlight={3} transcludeWith=:::required_command](@/reference/latest/src/main/java/com/example/docs/command/ExampleModCommands.java)
 @[code lang=java transcludeWith=:::execute_required_command](@/reference/latest/src/main/java/com/example/docs/command/ExampleModCommands.java)

-This command will only execute if the source of the command is a level 2 operator at a minimum, including command blocks.
+This command will only execute if the source of the command is a moderator at a minimum, including command blocks.
 Otherwise, the command is not registered.

-This has the side effect of not showing this command in tab completion to anyone who is not a level 2 operator.
+This has the side effect of not showing this command in tab completion to anyone who is not a moderator.
 This is also why you cannot tab-complete most commands when you do not enable cheats.

 ### Sub Commands {#sub-commands}